 - The Vsync option makes it slow to respond but turning it off makes the game output stupid.

 This sums up our most accurate SNES emulator in the market.
-Each of them has the good side and the bad side.
+Each of them has a good side and the bad side.
 Some of them are accurate, reliable, and deliver high performance.
 Some too are accurate but lags.
 Even though there are other emulators that you can play SNES on iOS.
 But, picking any of the mentioned emulators will deliver the best experience.